openaoio/rubix/README.md

 * Random scrambling by seed value
 * Unscrambling by seed value
 * Builds as shared library
+* Interactive rubix cube shell via python

 #### In Development:

-* Rubix cube cube solution algorithm implementation
+* Enhancements to interactive rubix cube shell via python

 #### Down the road:

-* Integration with my python shell/mathmatical expression resolver
 * Save/Load state to/from hard drive
+* Rubix cube cube solution algorithm implementation

 ### How to build the tests (which include some demos):